 This project was to expand and renovate an already-existing addition to a two-story house.
 Buildable area was limited by a constrained lot, in which a rear yard and patio were to be retained.
 The owners required the conversion of a small room with bath into a private Master Suite.The fundamental problem was creation of privacy between the new private spaces and the existing den with its adjoining patio, while working with as much of the existing structure as possible.

 Use of the rear yard was regarded as essentially visual, while the patio, which related to both the den and kitchen, would become a primary extended entertaining area.

-An arbor marks the joining of old and new and acts to articulate the rear yard from the patio.
-The screen wall at the patio shields the den from the west sun and regularizes the elevation as a defining element of the exterior space.
-Formally the vault, arbor and screen wall come together as an assemblage of parts distinct from the main home and synthesize the old and new additions.
+An Arbor marks the joining of old and new, and acts to articulate the rear yard from the patio.
+The screen wall at the patio shields the Den from the West sun and regularizes the elevation as a defining element of the exterior space.
+Formally, the vault, Arbor and screen wall come together as an assemblage of parts distinct from the main home and synthesize the conjunction of old and new additions.

 'CLICK' on images for Caption and to review in Sequence.

 The Parents would thereby gain relative privacy, yet be connected to the main Family rooms.